INSIGHTS IN ACTION

 Driven-Insights_excel-saas-financial-models

-Spreadsheet SaaS financial models stink, whether built in Microsoft Excel or Google Sheets.
+Spreadsheet financial models for SaaS companies stink, whether built in Microsoft Excel or Google Sheets.
 There, we've said it.

-That doesn't mean that spreadsheet models don't provide some value in the very beginning stages of a SaaS company or that the talented people who created them are bad at what they do.
+That doesn't mean that spreadsheet models don't provide some value in the very beginning stages of a SaaS business or that the talented people who created them are bad at what they do.

 A targeted Google search will produce free models like Gary Gaspar's SaaS financial spreadsheet template and Baremetric's SaaS financial model spreadsheet.
 At a glance, both look like reasonable starting points, as far as spreadsheet models go.
 Many endeavor to build their own model - we have, many times - so it's tailored to a firm's specific needs.

-But regardless of its origin, you will quickly run into analysis limitations and efficiency issues when using these kinds of spreadsheets to get financial insights in a live action environment.
-And make no mistake, SaaS metrics in early stage companies (eg: those still in product/market fit) are of critical importance.
+But regardless of its origin, you will quickly run into analysis limitations and efficiency issues when using these kinds of spreadsheets to meet accounting standards with financial insights in a live action environment.
+And make no mistake, SaaS metrics in early stage companies (eg: those still in product/market fit) are of critical importance for a SaaS company.

 So, you're stuck, right?
 Nope.